Fichtner acts as Owners Engineer in HVDC Grid Connection Project

-This project covers four new grid connections in the German North Sea, for linking offshore windfarms that are planned or under construction in the clusters BorWin2, DolWin1, HelWin1 and SylWin 1, each within 36 months, to the German EHV system.
-Each connection project consists of an offshore converter platform with cables to switchgear and transformer platforms at the windfarms, and DC cable links up to 320 kV and 200 km long to the landing station for tie-in to the German HV or EHV grid.
+This project covered four new grid connections in the German North Sea, for linking offshore windfarms, each connection project consists of an offshore converter platform with cables to switchgear and transformer platforms at the windfarms, and DC cable links up to 320 kV and 200 km long to the landing station for tie-in to the German HV or EHV grid

 - CDM advisory;